 2 hours.
 Continuation of CED7942: Counseling Internship II; intended only for students who need additional hours in an internship for licensure or who choose to extend their internship past one year.
-Students may enroll for this internship only with prior approval of the Director of Clinical Training and request for academic exception.
+Students may enroll for this internship only with prior approval of the Dean or Assistant Dean of Clinical Affairs and request for academic exception.
 The student will continue to participate in the counseling process as therapist/co-therapist under supervision of licensed Christian mental health professionals.
-Weekly individual and group supervision.
+Weekly individual and group supervision are required.
 Information on licensure and credentialing is provided, and professional identity with the clinical mental health counseling profession and marital and family counseling profession is discussed.
 Graded Pass/Fail.
 May be repeated for credit.

-SCHOOL OF MINISTRY
+COURSE DESCRIPTIONS: SCHOOL OF MINISTRY